A Survey on Large Language Model-Based Game Agents: Multi-LLMGA Framework

 \section{Multi-LLMGA Framework}

 In this section, we extend the single agent framework to multi-agent settings.
-Designing a multi-agent system in games is different from generic multi-agent systems because games impose unique constraints: states are partially observable, communication channels are often bandwidth-limited, and in certain scenarios direct memory sharing is disallowed to preserve realistic simulation~\cite{zhang2023building}.
-To analyze how existing work addresses these challenges, we distinguish two complementary dimensions.
+Designing a multi-agent system in games is different from generic multi-agent systems because games impose unique constraints: game environments impose realistic constraints on information sharing: observations are partially observable and distributed across agents, and communication channels are often bandwidth-limited~\cite{zhang2023building}.

 At the agent level, we examine how agents exchange information and integrate it into their decision-making.
 Communication protocols specify what messages are \textbf{generated} (e.g., observations, beliefs, or intentions) and how they are \textbf{interpreted} by receivers.
 At the organization level, we study three aspects: the \textbf{topology} of connections that shape communication flow, the \textbf{allocation of tasks and roles} that governs functional division of labor, and the mechanisms for ensuring \textbf{scalability and robustness} as groups expand.
 Figure~\ref{fig:mas_overview} presents the structure of this section of different components within the multi-LLMGA system.